My list of things to do after installing Debian on the PC

 Adding a swap file

 Nowadays I prefer having swap files over swap partitions, mainly because files can be resized more easily than partitions.
+This is useful when I want to change the swap size.
 To create a swap file and use as swap, execute the following commands:

 sudo dd if=/dev/zero of=/swapfile bs=1024 count=$((4*1024*1024)) #create an empty file of size 4GB